heynuts911/Basic-Snake-Game-With-Help/README.md

-# Basic-Snake-Game-With-Help on python.
-Enjoy.
+# Basic-Snake-Game-With-Help on python. just install pygames and Enjoy.